 LSC must hold itself accountable for results, just as it holds its grantees so accountable.
-LSC's efforts on these initiatives will be organization-wide, but led by a new Office of Grantee Assessment, and will be tracked by LSC's Chief Performance Officer.
+LSC's efforts on these initiatives will be organization-wide, but led by a new Office of Grants Management.
 For Initiative Three, LSC's efforts will be assisted by the technical expertise of the Office of Information Technology.
-The success of LSC's efforts will be measured by progress in the development of standards and strategic programs, and by increasingly objective measures of the year-over-year improvement of LSC grantees as a whole.
+The success of LSC's efforts will be measured by progress in the development of standards and strategic plans, and by increasingly objective measures of the year-over-year improvement of LSC grantees as a whole.
 LSC management must also develop procedures to provide for periodic reassessment of key metrics, both of its own performance and that of its grantees, to ensure that they reflect up-to-date LSC mission priorities and objectives.
 LSC will staff these initiatives and provide the necessary training as part of its forthcoming Strategic Human Capital plan.
-This will include the formation of the Office of Grantee Assessment, containing the required analytical expertise and a robust training and technical assistance capacity.
+This will include the formation of the Office of Grants Management, containing the required analytical expertise and a robust training and technical assistance capacity.

-2. Become a Leading Voice for Access to Justice and Quality Legal Assistance in the United States.
+2. Become a Leading Voice for Access to Justice and Quality Legal Assistance in the United States

 The nation needs greater and more focused leadership in addressing the civil legal needs of the poor.
-As the largest single funder of civil legal services in the United States, and with its detailed knowledge of the activities of 135 legal services programs serving the entire nation, LSC has both the opportunity and the obligation to play a critical leadership and organizational role in advocating and securing access for the poor to justice in civil matters.
-Promoting understanding of the role and value of civil legal servicesand actingin partnership with other funders and stakeholders in the justice system are essential to expanding the public and private support necessary to sustain the work of LSC's grantees.
+As the only federally-created, national legal services organization, as the largest single funder of civil legal services in the United States, and with its detailed knowledge of the activities of 134 legal services organizations serving every state and the territories, LSC has both the opportunity and the obligation to play a critical leadership and organizational role in advocating and securing access to justice for the poor in civil matters.
+Promoting understanding of the role and value of civil legal services and acting in partnership with other funders and stakeholders in the justice system are essential to expanding the public and private support necessary to sustain the work of LSC's grantees.